Lifetimes, origins, and references

 return a+b

-You can also name the lifetime explicitly.
+You can also name the origin explicitly.
 This is useful if you want to specify

 , or if you want to bind to